The online etymology dictionary provides the following history of the word, WANT.

 Only with powerful intentionality can we transcend the Sufficiency of our comfort zones.
 Intellectual and/or inspirational intervention is usually necessary before the I Can will go against the grain to expand and enhance capabilities.

-We are learning how to take the reigns from our I Wants and give them to our I Am.
+We are learning how to take the reigns from our I Needs and our I Wants and give them over to the I Can of our I Am.